olympuslegum/olympuslegum.github.io/_posts/2017-02-13-Seminarsportslaw.md

 So we can finally conclude that, there is a legitimate case however arguable for legalizing Sports betting in the country.

 Sources: -
-Law and Sports in India by Justice Mukul Mudgal
+Law and Sports in India by Justice Mukul Mudgal,
-FICCI Blog
+FICCI Blog,
-Contract Law by Avtar Singh
+Contract Law by Avtar Singh.